 Playing Down the Risks

-Not only has the drug company itself downplayed the risks for years, the doctors who inject it rarely inform the patient of the full extent of the risks.
+Not only has the drug company itself downplayed the risks for years, the doctors who inject it rarely inform the patient of the risks.
 In 2009, after a number of lawsuits brought against the makers of Botox for severe injury or death, the FDA required that the Botox box have a “black box label” on it, warning of a rare but potentially life-threatening complication when the effects of the toxin spread beyond the injection site.

 As Lawyer Ray Chester explained, Botox is now essentially a “take at your own risk” drug, because if you do have any adverse effects, you’re on your own.
 You’ve technically already been warned by the black box label (even though you probably never saw it), and so you have little legal recourse.
 There is also no antidote for it.